Overview

 The Drakensberg, also known as the Dragon Mountains, is a majestic mountain range of approximately 1,000 kilometers, located in both South Africa and Lesotho.
 It forms a natural border between the provinces of KwaZulu-Natal and the Eastern Cape.

-It offers a wide range of outdoor activities and hiking trails.
+You can explore this incredilbe mount range on different outdoor activities and hiking trails.
 The most famous places for hiking in the Drakensberg are Cathedral Peak and the Drakensberg Amphitheater.

 At the Drakensberg Amphitheater, you can hike to the Tugela Falls, which with its 948 meters is the highest in the world.
 It is a beautiful, but exciting walk, as you have to climb 2 chain ladders of 20 and 40 meters.